krsanjay01/MSIS_Capstone_Team1/readme.md

 In both cases models were trained with 1024 real and 1024 fake images.
 In addition, we provide all 15 datasets we tested with in the in `/data/artifact` folder

-To reproduce the results per model run `eval_dif.py` and specify fingerprint directory and data directory.
+To reproduce the results per model run `eval_trans_unet.py` and specify fingerprint directory and data directory.
 Example for Mixed images model:

 ```
-python eval_dif.py checkpoint/artifact/mixed/uncompressed data/artifact/mixed/test
+python eval_trans_unet.py checkpoint/artifact/trans_classifier/mixed/uncompressed data/artifact/mixed/test
 ```

 #### <h2>TransUNet Fingerprint

-You can train and test the model for the Deep Image Fingerprint (DIF) model.
+You can train and test the model for the TransUNet Fingerprint (DIF) model.
 We have provided the checkpoint for the Mixed uncompressed image dataset.
 You can test any dataset using this or train the model using other datasets.
+This model does not converge and you will see that the training loss does not reduce.

 #### Training the Model

-To run `train_dif.py`, you need to specify the data directory and the model directory.
+To run `train_dif_trans_vit.py`, you need to specify the data directory and the model directory.
 The data directory should include two subdirectories: `train` and `test`.
 Each of these directories should contain two subdirectories: `0_real` and `1_fake`, for real and fake images, respectively.
 The model directory will be used to store the extracted fingerprints.

 Example for Mixed Images model:

 ```
-python train_dif.py data/artifact/mixed/train checkpoint/artifact/mixed/uncompressed
+python train_dif_trans_vit.py data/artifact/mixed/train checkpoint/artifact/trans_fingerprint/mixed/uncompressed --e=200 --tr=1024
 ```

 #### Testing the Model